 Here are a few tips to consider regarding hydration when on vacation:

-- Drinking bottled water with ice made from tap water is redundant.
+- Drinking bottled water with ice made from tap is redundant.
 The ice can introduce bacteria to the water.
 Chill the bottled water before drinking.

-- Ice or the act of freezing water does not ‘kill the bacteria’.
+- Ice or the act of freezing does not ‘kill the bacteria’.
 Most harmful contaminants will come back to life when the ice melts.

 - Coffee, tea, and other really hot beverages are usually safe to consume as the water is boiled in preparing the brew.